amrrs/randquotes/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is a resubmission with change in Description
+* This is a resubmission with change in Description and curl dependency added